publiclab/publiclab-archive/notes/Taneah_williamskarr/04-30-2021/what-s-in-pollution-that-makes-it-so-bad-for-the-earth-people-animals-and-etc-and-what-can-we-do-to-make-air-quality-better-for-the-world.md

 ---
-title: "What's in pollution that makes it so bad for the earth, people, animals and etc and what can we do to make air quality better for the world"\ntagnames: 'question:general, general, first-time-poster'
+title: "What's in pollution that makes it so bad for the earth, people, animals and etc and what can we do to make air quality better for the world"

+tagnames: 'question:general, general, first-time-poster'
 author: Taneah_williamskarr
 path: /notes/Taneah_williamskarr/04-30-2021/what-s-in-pollution-that-makes-it-so-bad-for-the-earth-people-animals-and-etc-and-what-can-we-do-to-make-air-quality-better-for-the-world.md
 nid: 26436